traefik/traefik/docs/user-guide/kubernetes.md

 > Notice that we are configuring Træfɪk to strip the prefix from the url path
 > with the `traefik.frontend.rule.type` annotation so that we can use
 > the containers from the previous example without modification.

+> Notice that we also set a [circuit breaker expression](https://docs.traefik.io/basics/#backends) for one of the backends
+> by setting the `traefik.backend.circuitbreaker` annotation on the service.

 ```sh
 kubectl apply -f examples/k8s/cheeses-ingress.yaml